 The truth is that influencer marketing is more art than science.
-Yes, certain pieces of software can help to identify influencers who fit a certain demographic, but there is so much missing from the equation if software is your only go-to for your influencer marketing needs.
+Yes, certain pieces of software can help to identify influencers who fit a certain demographic, but there is so much missing from the equation if a software is your only go-to for your influencer marketing needs.

 Although it might be tempting, you cannot simply pick an influencer from a list and expect your campaign to run smoothly.
 Here’s what happens when you make the influencer marketing mistake of treating them like commodities: